TanjilaBagawan7/kubernetes_latest/README.md

-# Kubernetes Cluster Setup (1.24) using Containerd as runtime environment
+# Kubernetes Cluster Setup (1.24) using Containerd
 Follow the below steps to install kubernetes cluster using Containerd as runtime environment in Centos 7 Operating System

 ## VM Specifications